 Overtime rules in the NFL are different from the overtime rules in college.
 The two formats are different, which forces teams to strategize their approach differently.

-Overtime rules in the NFL differ from college.
-In the NFL, teams will play another football period until one team scores a touchdown or kicks a field goal.
-In college, both teams get an opportunity to score.
-If one team does and the other doesn’t, then the game is over.
+In the NFL overtime period, teams will play another football period until one team scores a touchdown or kicks a field goal.
+In the college overtime period, both teams get an opportunity to score.
+If one team does and the other doesn’t, the game is over.

-Let’s learn more about the rules of overtime in the NFL & College.
+Let’s learn more about overtime rules in the NFL & College.

 In the NFL, overtime is the entire 15 minutes of play.
 There is no sudden-death period or two-minute warnings.
 The game continues as long as both teams have a chance to score.